camlee/power-meter/esp32-viewe/docs/SCOPE_AND_ROADMAP.md

 headless route behavior, and live WebSocket have also been verified from a LAN client after station provisioning as `meter2.local`.

-The next WROOM checkpoints, after that minimal bring-up is verified, are a shared/mutex-protected I2C service, the onboard SSD1306 status display, and the ADS1115 acquisition source with the established per-channel calibration and filtering behavior.
+The next WROOM checkpoints, after that minimal bring-up was verified, were a shared/mutex-protected I2C service, the onboard SSD1306 status display, and the ADS1115 acquisition source with the established per-channel calibration and filtering behavior.
 ADS1115 work is not part of the initial Demo-mode milestone.